Kim Tŏngnyŏng: Military career

 In 1592, when Japan invaded Korea to subdue the Japanese, Kim raised an army in the cause of justice along with his brother.
 He reached Jeonju and fends off the Japanese army, who were trying to infiltrate Jeolla Province.
 However, on his brother's persuasion, Kim returned home to support their mother.
-In 1593, after his mother's demise, Kim was persuaded to raise an army by Damyang magistrate Yi Kyŏngrin, and Jangseong County Governor Yi Kwi.
+In 1593, after his mother's demise, Kim was persuaded to raise an army by Damyang magistrate Yi Kyŏngnin, and Jangseong County Governor Yi Kwi.

 Kim Tŏngnyŏng was honored with the military title of 'Chungyongjang' by King Seonjo with the post of assistant section chief in the Ministry of Justice as he widened his sphere of influence.
 In 1594, Kim was donned with the title of 'Wing Dragon General' by the prince for his gallantry and ingenuity.
 He was also bestowed with the military title of 'Joseon General' from King Seonjo.

 The period when Kim stayed in Namwon and moved to Jinju, the court integrated all the armies which were raised in the cause of justice across the country into the Chungyong Army to regulate coordinated and organized operations & provisions.
 Kim Tŏngnyŏng, as the commander of the Chungyong Army, under the leadership of Kwŏn Yul defended the southwestern part of Korea along with Kwak Chaeu.
 Kim opposed the Japanese army between Jinhae and Goseong to impede their infiltration into the Jeolla province but no remarkable battles were fought as overtures of peace were afoot and also their provisions were insufficient.
 Out of 3000 soldiers under his command, Kim made 2500 soldiers return to their farms.
 Kim spurred a campaign and defeated the Japanese army stationed at Geoje Island.
 In 1595, he also rebutted the Japanese army trying to permeate Goseong.

 Although Kim made several preparations for the battle, he got no chance to go to the front because of the peace negotiations.
 He got himself drunk in a surge of anger and imposed military law too strictly which resulted in innumerable complaints from soldiers and staff officers against him.
 Kim was then imprisoned in 1596 on the suspicion of flogging Yun Kŭnsu's servant to death but was soon released on to the appeals of Confucian scholars in the Yeongnam Region and the defense of Chŏng T'ak.

 In July 1596, Yi Monghak waged an armed rebellion in Hongsan.
 Kim was arrested along with Ch'oe Tamnyŏn, Kwak Chaeu, Ko Ŏnbaek, and Hong Kyenam on a false accusation of his involvement in the Yi Monghak revolt by Han Hyŏn and Sin Kyŏnghaeng.
 Later Kim was executed due to the court's wrongful indictment.

 In 1661 (2nd year of Hyeonjong's reign), Kim was posthumously rehabilitated, with his ranks reinstated and promoted to the Minister of Defense.